 A certain child who shall remain nameless

-For washing clothes, the label says to use one full cup for washing a load of laundry, but I never used that much.
-For laundry, I pre-treated stains by dampening the item and then sprinkling on a tiny bit of Foca.
-Then I would add about 1/3 cup to the load, depending on how large it was and how dirty the clothing.
+Although the label says to use one full cup for washing a load of laundry, I never used that amount.
+I pre-treated stains by dampening the item and then sprinkling on a tiny bit of Foca.
+I would add 1/4 – 1/3 cup to the washer, depending on how large the load and how soiled the clothing.

-Some people complain about how Foca comes in a large plastic bag and not a more convenient container.
-I put mine in a large glass jar.
-You could also store it in a small bucket or washtub, or a small storage container with a lid.
+Some people complain that Foca comes in a large plastic bag, making it somewhat awkward to store.
+I poured mine in a large glass jar.
+You could also use a small bucket, washtub, or a small storage container with a lid.